 To conform to KORG specifications, it is advisable to set the NTT table to 'No Transpose' on the Intro 1 and Ending 1.

-Recording a Style or Pad in Realtime Record mode
+Recording a Style or Pad in Realtime Record

-After having chosen the Style Element and Chord Variation, go on recording.
-Be sure to be in the Main page or the Style Record or Pad Record mode.
+After having chosen the Style Element and Chord Variation in the Main page, go on recording.

 Using the metronome